 Light Your Way

 Is there natural light available?
 Do you prefer to depend on the sun through the window, or artificial light to illuminate your space?
 Even with natural light, you’ll still need to decide on a backup plan in the times that you’re studying when it’s cloudy or dark.
-Consider carefully whether you like warm or cool-toned lighting, and at what angle is best – a floor lamp near your desk, or a desk lamp that is more focused on the matter at hand?
+Consider carefully whether you like warm or cool-toned lighting, and at what angle is best.
+Would a floor lamp near your desk, or a more focused desk lamp be more appropriate?

-The design of your space can have a big effect on your mood and your focus, so make sure you put some time into creating the space that’s right for you.
+The design of your space can have a big effect on your mood and your focus.
+Make sure you put some time into creating the space that’s right for you!